ssoydabas/EngPot-English-README/README.md

 <h1 id="h1-what-is-engpot-english">What is EngPot English?</h1>

-&nbsp;&nbsp;&nbsp;&nbsp;EngPot English is an English Learning Platform for both the students who want to improve their English Language, and for the teachers who work as a freelancer.
+EngPot English is an English Learning Platform for both the students who want to improve their English Language, and for the teachers who work as a freelancer.
 We are very well aware that learning and teaching English may be challenging from time to time.
 That is why, we do have a vision as EngPot English.

 <br>